Adamjee Cantonment Public School

-Adamjee Cantonment Public School (আদমজী ক্যান্টনমেন্ট পাবলিক স্কুল) is a school in Dhaka Cantonment, Dhaka, Bangladesh.
-It is managed by Bangladesh Army.
+Adamjee Cantonment Public School (আদমজী ক্যান্টনমেন্ট পাবলিক স্কুল) is a boys school situated in Dhaka Cantonment, Dhaka, Bangladesh.
+It is managed by the Bangladesh Army.

 History

 Adamjee Cantonment Public School was established in 1960.
-At that time it followed the curriculum of British Public School and offered education in only six classes, from class four to nine.
-Mr. Dolman, a British educationist, was the first principle of the school.
+At that time, it followed the curriculum of British Public School and offered education in only six classes, from class four to nine.
+George Dolman, a British educationist, was the first principal of the school.
 Subsequently, with further expansion of the institution, it was converted into a college and was named as Adamjee Cantonment College.
-In 1995 the school section was totally bifurcated and shifted to its present location and its original name "Adamjee Cantonment Public School" was reinstated.
+In 1995, the school section was totally bifurcated and shifted to its present location and its original name "Adamjee Cantonment Public School" was reinstated.

 Location and infrastructure

 The school is located in the heart of Dhaka Cantonment, on 5.00 acres of land.
 The school is housed in two buildings: six storied and five storied.

+The campus features a spacious green field, a mosque, a computer lab, a modern science laboratory, a well-equipped waiting area for parents, a multipurpose hall, three elevators, three aesthetically pleasing walkways, a safe drinking water facility, and a well-organized environment supported by skilled staff and capable leadership.

 Academics

-At present it is a two-shift school with about 7,500 students.
-The Day shift which was discontinued, has been reintroduced from 2013.
-This school consists of Bangla and English Version.
+Adamjee Cantonment Public School is a two-shift institution with approximately 7,500 students.
+It consists of both morning and day shifts, covering classes from grade one to ten.
+The day shift, which was previously discontinued, was reintroduced in 2013.
+The school offers education in both the Bangla medium and the English version.
+In the morning shift, both Bangla medium and English version classes are available from grades one to ten, while the day shift offers education in the Bangla medium up to grade ten.
+The institution provides study opportunities in both Science and Business Studies streams.

+A total of 268 skilled, dedicated, and well-trained teachers are committed to delivering quality education every day.
+Additionally, 120 staff members work tirelessly to provide support and services.
+Currently, every classroom in the school is equipped with multimedia and smartboards, facilitating modern and up-to-date learning through digital content.

+Beyond academics, the institution is also a leader in extracurricular activities, both nationally and internationally.

+Extracurricular clubs

+The school has more than 18 extracurricular clubs.